emrebilge/Ekreb/README.md

 Furthermore, I would begin to guide the user into different difficulties, maybe based on the word length.
 Additionally, I would have liked to implement the hints in random letters across the word rather than the next first letter.
 Another possible future functionality would be to add a timer, and press the user to guess each round in an allotted time.

-# Also my guess for the unscrambled word of Ekreb is Berke

 # Reflection
 Prior to starting this project, I was not fully immersed in web development.
 Developing this project was an important milestone for me.
 Previously, I thought I was interested in the frontend design of websites, but as I began working on this project, I realized that the interaction between the backend and the frontend is really what intrigues me.
 There was a little bit of a learning curve when starting out, however, I found the Change++ workshops to be incredibly helpful to get a basic idea of how these concepts work.
 After these workshops, I did extensive research into how the backend is run with Node.
 Balancing this project on top of school work and other extracurricular commitments was a challenge, but something that did not deter me.
 I enjoyed the aspect of working in a fast-paced environment with a set deadline.
 This deadline allowed me to adjust my schedule around the project and work incrementally on it day by day, or really night by night.
+In terms of development, this project was actually very fun.
+I am not going to lie, I almost dropped ECE and switched completely to CS because of how much I enjoyed it.
+I liked this aspect of problem-solving, and it is something I can imagine myself doing on a day-to-day basis.

 Anyways, here is my project, Enjoy!

+Also my guess for the unscrambled word of Ekreb is Berke